|

 also great fun, as it gives Stephen Chow the chance to once

-again prove his superiority over his friends and foes alike.
+again prove his superiority over friends and foes alike.

-His actions may break his surrogate family, but they can also
+His actions may break his surrogate family, but he can also

 bring them back from the brink of disaster.
 His actions can

-also net him the attentions of comely Chingmy Yau, and save
+also net him the attentions of the comely Banana (Chingmy Yau), and save

-Lau's relationship with Rosamund Kwan.
+Kit's relationship with Lucy (Rosamund Kwan).
 Boy, Stephen Chow is

 just all powerful in these movies, isn't he?